Stability of local quantum dissipative systems: Stability of open quantum systems

 Among systems which satisfy our assumptions, one finds classical Glauber dynamics \cite{Martinelli97}.
 This immediately shows that Glauber dynamics is stable against errors.
-To the best of our knowledge, this is new even to the classical literature.
+To the best of our knowledge, this is new even to the classical literature (related results, but with different assumptions, were given in \cite{MR814713}).
 Given the importance of Glauber dynamics to sampling from the thermal distributions of classical spin systems \cite{Liggett85,Martinelli97}, we expect our results to have applications also to classical statistical mechanics.

 The paper is structured as follows: After setting up notation and basic definitions in the next section, we state our main stability result in section~\ref{sec:main-result} and discuss the assumptions it requires.
-In section \ref{sec:toolbox} we prove various technical results used in the main proof, which is given in section \ref{sec:proof}.
-We apply these results in section \ref{sec:glauber-dynamics} to the important example of classical Glauber dynamics, before concluding with a discussion of the results and related open questions in section \ref{sec:conclusions}.
+In section~\ref{sec:toolbox} we prove various technical results used in the main proof, which is given in section~\ref{sec:proof}.
+We apply these results in section~\ref{sec:glauber-dynamics} to the important example of classical Glauber dynamics, before concluding with a discussion of the results and related open questions in section~\ref{sec:conclusions}.